Dating abuse warning signs

 • Agreeing to meet up with him ‘one last time’ after you’ve left.
 (It could end up being the last time you see anyone).

-It’s important to know that you can still be in danger, even if you’ve only been dating for a short while.
 Just as the beginning of the relationship might have moved quickly, some guys believe that their partner is ‘their property’, equally as fast.

 Whether you’re ready to leave or not, it’s vital that you (or a friend) contact your national domestic violence hotline so they can help you create a plan to stay safe.